Spade-Software/BackOps/src/content/docs/modules/introduction.md

 ---

-Perfect—this concept of **production advance responses** is a great pattern to establish for your area modules.
-It sets up consistency and helps unify how advancing is handled across disciplines like Audio, Video, Lighting, etc. Below is a documentation-ready introduction to both the **Area Modules** and the **Audio module**, including the shared Production Advance Response pattern that you’re establishing.

----

 ### Production Advance Responses (Shared Concept)

 Several area modules—especially those used during artist advancing—use a standardized structure called a **Production Advance Response**.